aosabook/500lines/async-web-server/writeup.md

 		 (warn ,(format nil "Redefining handler '~a'" uri))) (setf (gethash ,uri *handlers*) ,handler))))

-takes a symbol and a handler, and binds the handler to the uri it creates by prepending "/" to the lower-cased symbol-name of that symbol (that's what the `format` call does).
+takes a symbol and a handler, and binds the handler to the URI it creates by prepending "/" to the lower-cased symbol-name of that symbol (that's what the `format` call does).
 The binding happens in the last line; `(setf (gethash ,uri *handlers*) ,handler)`, which is what hash-table assignments look like in Common Lisp (modulo the commas, of course).
 This is another level that you can fairly straight-forwardly map to its expansion above.
 Note that the first assertion here is outside of the quoted area, which means that it'll be run as soon as the macro is called rather than when its result is evaluated.

 Next up, lets take a look at `make-closing-handler`.
 We'll take a look at `make-stream-handler` too, but I want to start with the one whose expansion you've already seen.